 A lot of children love jigsaw puzzles and this should be encouraged as there are so many benefits to playing jigsaw puzzles for 3 – 5 year olds (and even older!)
 Here’s the main ones.

 The nature of jigsaws is that they should be a bit of a challenge.
 By allowing our children to face challenges in play, allows them a safe space to develop their problem-solving capabilities.

 2. Develops Fine Motor Skills

-Fine Motor skill is the coordination of small muscles, in movements—usually involving the synchronisation of hands and fingers.
+Fine Motor skill is the coordination of small muscles, in movements—usually involving the synchronization of hands and fingers.
 Jigsaw puzzles are perfect for this.